the-paid-actor/dcs-dtc/README.md

 ## AV8B

 - pressing the "UFC I/P Button" button for more than 1 second will command the upload of the current preset.

+## OH-58D Kiowa

+- pressing the "IFF" button for more than 1 second will command the upload of the current preset.